The Texas

 Yield on green

 Even if you have a green light, the law requires you to yield to traffic already in the intersection.
-So if someone on the cross street was hanging-out in the intersection waiting to turn left when your signal turns green, don't roar into the intersection and pound your horn — they're legally there and have the right to make their turn unmolested, and you're just being a putz by not giving them a few seconds to move on.
+So if someone on the cross street is hanging-out in the intersection waiting to turn left when your signal turns green, don't roar into the intersection and pound your horn — they're legally there and have the right to make their turn unmolested, and you're just being a putz by not giving them a few seconds to do so.

 Changing lanes in an intersection